EightMinotaur56/FoodPalace/Requirement_Specification.md

 ## Project Name: Food Palace

 ## Purpose:
-- The purpose of Food Palace is to create a website where a user can look at the restaurants menu and also create a reservation.
+- The purpose of Food Palace is to create a website where a user can look at the restaurants menu and also create a reservation.The aim is to create a high level hotel website where users can see all of our menus and make queries when needed.

 ## Intended Audience:
 - Food Palace is designed for customers that would like to look at our menu options as well